 xvi, 123 pages

 © 2005 Siddharth Ramkrishna Sharma, All rights reserved.

 Aluminum alloys -- Cracking

 Electronic OCLC #

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5707993~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5707993~S5

 Sharma, Siddharth R., "Microstructure modification for improved mechanical properties in A356 Al using friction stir processing" (2005).
 Doctoral Dissertations.
 1646.

 Share My Dissertation If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.